Chicago/opengrid/Contribute.md

 - How is it being handled?
 <br>

-Provide a source such as a url and/or a Bug Id
+Provide a source such as a url and/or a Bug Id for tracking and reference

 ##Milestones